 Think of certifications as your first quality check.
 While experience is invaluable, official qualifications show that a consultant has undergone specific training and passed a standardized assessment.
 The most important one to look for is a PCQI (Preventive Controls Qualified Individual) approval.
 This certification means they are trained in developing and applying risk-based preventive controls for food safety.
 A consultant with a PCQI certification has a deep understanding of hazard analysis and the FDA’s specific requirements, ensuring they can build a program that is both effective and compliant from the ground up.
 Don’t hesitate to ask for proof of their certifications before signing any contracts; a reputable consultant will be happy to provide it.

-Do They Know Your Industry?
+Do They Understand Your Industry?

 A one-size-fits-all FSVP plan simply doesn’t work.
 The risks associated with importing dietary supplements are very different from those for fresh produce or cosmetics.
 That’s why it’s critical to find a consultant with direct experience in your specific sector.
 They should be able to speak your language and understand the unique challenges and nuances of your supply chain.
 An expert in your field can help you develop a comprehensive foreign supplier verification program that is tailored to your products, suppliers, and business model, rather than applying a generic template that might miss critical risks.
 Ask them about their experience with products like yours to gauge their familiarity.

-Gauging Their Technical Expertise
+How to Assess Their Technical Expertise

 FSVP compliance is heavily dependent on meticulous documentation.
 Your consultant must have strong technical skills and an almost obsessive attention to detail.
 The FDA requires you to maintain detailed records of everything from supplier performance reviews and hazard analyses to verification activities and corrective actions.
 A competent consultant will not only help you create these documents but also organize them into a system that’s ready for FDA inspection at a moment’s notice.
 Their ability to manage these technical documentation requirements is a clear indicator of their expertise and will be vital for keeping your business protected when an inspector calls.

-Red Flags You Can’t Ignore
+Red Flags You Can’t Afford to Ignore

 While you’re looking for green flags, be just as vigilant for the red ones.
 A major warning sign is a consultant who seems vague about their process or makes promises that sound too good to be true.
 Be cautious if they can’t provide clear examples of their work or client references.
 Another red flag is a program that seems excessively expensive or complex, as some consultants may implement systems that drain your resources without adding real value.
 Remember, the consequences of poor guidance are serious—if you fail to develop a proper FSVP, you could face product detentions, import refusals, and lasting damage to your brand’s reputation.